LulalaP/FutureMail-backend/README.md

 # How Why How Why Backend

 This is a GraphQL API for the How Why How Why application.
+The relative React Native app is here: [how-why-how-why-app](https://github.com/LulalaP/how-why-how-why-app)

 ## ✔️ Requirements